Joy-less/Embers/Source/Embers/Documentation.md

 object.clone
 	Returns a shallow copy of the object.

+object.instance_methods
+	Returns an array containing the names of all instance variables in the object as symbols.

 instance.attr_reader(instance_variable_name)
 	Creates an instance method called {the given name} which returns the given instance variable.